-The minimum time for students to finish the ESOL program is 4 terms.
-Students may repeat courses until certification and 6 terms is considered the normal program length.
-Students can take a maximum of 9 terms (1.5 times of normal program length) to complete the ESOL Program.
+The minimum time for ESOL certificate program students to finish the program is 4 terms.
+Program students may repeat courses within the requirements stated in this section of the catalog.
+Six (6) terms is considered the normal program length.
+Students can take a maximum of 9 terms (1.5 times of normal program length) to complete the ESOL certificate program.